-Regular price $200.00 Sale
+Regular price $75.00 Sale

-[Antonio F.] v.
+[Antonio F. v.
 Kijakazi, No. 21-80456-CIV, 2022 WL 17987822 (S.D.
 Fla.
 Sept.
 16, 2022), on reconsideration, No. 21-CV-80456-BER, 2023 WL 2388657 (S.D.
 Fla.
 Jan.
 3, 2023) (Decision by U.S. Magistrate Judge Bruce Reinhart, by consent)

-• Plaintiff’s Reply to Defendant’s Response to Plaintiff’s Motion for Rehearing
+Briefs for purchase: Plaintiff’s Motion for Summary Judgment; Plaintiff's Reply Brief; Plaintiff's Motion for Rehearing; Plaintiff's Reply to Defendant's Response to Plaintiff's Motion for Rehearing

 Topics addressed: